 While total N2O emissions are much lower than CO2 emissions, N2O is approximately 310 times more powerful than CO2 at trapping heat in the atmosphere.
-One of the anthropogenic activities producing N2O in the U.S. is fuel combustion in motor vehicles.
-In 2006, N2O emissions from mobile source combustion were approximately 9% of total U.S. N2O emissions.
 It is estimated that the N2O emissions account for about 2% of the total GHG emissions from a typical light-duty vehicle.
 N2O is emitted directly from motor vehicles and its formation is highly dependent on temperature and the type of emission control system used.
 Temperatures favorable for N2O formation are achieved inside catalytic converter systems, especially during cold-start conditions when engine exhaust temperatures are lower.

 Catalyst efficiency and age are also important factors in N2O formation.
 At higher efficiencies and lower ages, N2O formation is lower.
 In addition to direct N2O emissions, NOx emissions from mobile and stationary sources have a significant impact on atmospheric N2O levels.
-On late model light-duty gasoline vehicles, modern three-way catalyst-based emission control technology combined with effective cold-start engine calibration strategies are very effective at controlling vehicle nitrous oxide emissions.
-Light-duty vehicle N2O emission tests results recently published by ARB and Environment Canada in Atmospheric Environment (vol. 43, 2009) indicate that vehicles certified to the lowest emission certification categories (e.g., certified to ARB's SULEV standards) also have extremely low N2O emissions (in the range of 0.0-1.5 mg/km).
+On late model U.S. Tier 2 or California LEV II light-duty gasoline vehicles, modern three-way catalyst-based emission control technology combined with effective cold-start engine calibration strategies are very effective at controlling vehicle nitrous oxide emissions.
+Lightduty vehicle N2O emission tests results recently published by CARB and Environment Canada in Atmospheric Environment (vol. 43, 2009) indicate that vehicles certified to the lowest emission certification categories (e.g., certified to CARB's SULEV or EPA's Tier 2, Bin 2 standards) also have extremely low N2O emissions (in the range of 0.0-1.5 mg/km).